kyclark/biofx_python/09_grph/README.md

 http://rosalind.info/problems/grph/

-Write a Python program called "grph.py" an input file of sequences and an optional overlap size and will print all the pairs of sequences which can be joined given the overlap size.
+Write a Python program called `grph.py` an input file of sequences and an optional overlap size and will print all the pairs of sequences which can be joined given the overlap size.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./grph.py -h